bbauska/UofM-AdvStyling/README.md

 good habits at the beginning, and continue them as you get better and better at coding responsive design.

 # Week 2-13.
-Code with Me: Responsive Navigation {#week-2-13.-code-with-me-responsive-navigation .unnumbered}
+Code with Me: Responsive Navigation

 Hi everybody, today, with this lecture I&apos;m hoping you&apos;ll sit with me and write up some code where we use media queries to produce responsive